syehoonkim/tooltip-dict-for-release/README.md

 ```

 2. Append the programs' exe file name you want to use to app_list at the top of tooltip-dict.py.
-3. Edit make_tooltip() function in tooltip-dict.py to use the dictionary you want to use like the example.
+3. Edit make_tooltip() function in tooltip-dict.py to use the dictionary you want like the example.